setiQuest/ML4SETI/hackathon_info/README.md

 #### Presentations

 Presentations do not need to be highly-polished talks.
 Please just make one or two slides that highlight the tools and techniques that were employed and then show some example code and results.
 Aim to keep presentations under 7 minutes long and we'll allow 3 minutes for questions.

+## Organize Your Teams

+You will have access to one PowerAI system and one Spark Enterprise Cluster.
+We suggest that you split your team in a way that one subset works on signal processing techniques with the Spark cluster,  another subset focuses on building out a NN on PowerAI and potentially a third subset focuses on different feature extraction techniques that could feed into a classification system.
+This way your whole team can potentially submit a result for each contest.
+Your team should organize, create a plan and periodically check in as a whole to exchange useful code.

+### Overnight PowerAI Job

+On Saturday evening, before you leave, feel free to launch a large job on PowerAI that you can set up to run overnight.

+If you do not plan to use PowerAI overnight, we please ask that you shut down your instance to save on costs.

 ## IBM Developer Works TV